 - cases in which a customer has provided false or stolen identification documents or information;

-- transactions that are complex and unusually large or where there is an unusual pattern of transactions and they have no apparent economic or lawful purpose; and
+- transactions that are complex or unusually large, or where there is an unusual pattern of transactions, or where the transaction or transactions have no apparent economic or lawful purpose; and

 - any other cases which by their nature may present a higher risk of money laundering or terrorist financing.4